Softeraman/wanderlust/README.md

-# 🏡 Wanderlust – Airbnb Clone
+# 🏡 Wanderlust – Hotel booking Website

 **Wanderlust** is a full-featured travel accommodation web application inspired by Airbnb.
 It enables users to browse, list, and book rental properties, offering a seamless and intuitive user experience with dynamic listings, secure authentication, and real-time map integration.